 In the past, no matter what business you’re in, most people managed their projects using a foreman, a supervisor, or a management team.
 You relied on other individuals to oversee jobs and relay critical information to you in a timely fashion.
 The only problem here is that being human comes with the element of error.

 Today, we have many digital tools for managing projects, and contractors can take advantage of these tools to make their jobs (and lives) much easier.

-Everything from project management to customer relations management, can be handled in one location, and this reduces the need for costly management staff, in most cases.
+Everything from project management to customer relations management can be handled in one location, and contractor software reduces the need for costly management staff, in most cases.